redd12343214/redd12343214/README.md

 ---

 ## 🔭 Current focus and engagements
-I'm currently learning and experimenting with various modern architectures and tools to build these quality software experiences, while simultaneously building interesting projects and visions.
+I'm currently learning and experimenting with various modern architecture, infrastruture and tools used in building these quality software experiences, while simultaneously building interesting projects and visions.

 ---